Home » Blog » Web development » How to Install an SSL Certificate (HTTPS) on Localhost

 "%t %h %{SSL_PROTOCOL}x %{SSL_CIPHER}x \"%r\" %b"

 In my situation, I already had many projects configured as virtual hosts before setting up the self-signed certificate.
 While these projects can still be accessed normally using http://, they are not yet configured for https://.
 To enable HTTPS access for them, I need to add a corresponding virtual host entry in the httpd-ssl.conf file.
-The virtual host entry is the same as above.
+The HTTPS virtual host configuration is the same as above.
+You just need to change the virtual host name, absolute project path and document root for your project.
+Finally, restart WampServer to take an effect from your changes.

 If You Can Not Communicate with the External API HTTPS, follow these steps.